 May sold the land to the Community of Dominican Sisters from Philadelphia in the 1950’s.
 They built a dormitory for short-stay retreats in 1960.
 In the mid-1980’s, the sisters built a small convent, four hermitages, and the Chapel of the Baptist.
 In the meantime, the Dominican Sisters sold the Retreat House to the Archdiocese of Santa Fe but continued to run it.

 Our community purchased the retreat center from the Archdiocese of Santa Fe in 1995.
 In 1998 we began Phase I of the long-range development plan which included building Santa Maria de la Vid Church, renovating the May home to serve as our communal dining facility, converting the former airplane hanger into a temporary library, renovating the former retreat center dormitory into a private residence center for our men and renovation our Bethany Guest House (the former convent) and the Hermitages to make them more suitable for retreat guests.

 As Norbertine brothers we will have an everlasting presence on this land.
-Already four of our brothers have their earthly resting places here in our communal cemetery.
+Already several of our brothers have their earthly resting places here in our communal cemetery.
 We have dedicated our lives to our ministry in New Mexico and made this place our permanent home now and for many generations to come.

 A permanent outlook is reflected in how we approach the land and the structures that we establish.
 Implicit in each move that we make is our sacred obligation to brothers that we have yet to meet, brothers not yet born.
 We are living ancestors of Norbertine priests, brothers, and laity yet to come into their roles in service to future generations.
 We are deeply dedicated to that responsibility.
 Our planning reflects a commitment to centuries of sustainability.